Make Production Outputs a Breeze with Altium Designer’s Netlist in PCB design

 - Learn more about sending complete documentation files

 Altium recognizes that the power of a schematic rests within its ability to give information about the electrical connectivity of a circuit.
-You can use this power more effectively by compiling the schematic within Altium Designer.
+You can use this power more effectively by compiling the schematic design within Altium Designer.
 When you compile the schematic, Altium Designer builds an internal, comprehensive connectivity map of the design.
 A compiled schematic includes detailed information about all components and all nets.
 In addition, compiling the schematic allows you to verify the design with design and electrical rules and checks.

 Options for rule checking with production output files

-Altium Designer Produces the Output Files That You Need
+Altium Designer Produces the Output Files That You Need for PCB Fabrication

 - Learn more about Gerber files in the PCB manufacturing process